malecot-technology/tool-hexposer/README.md

-# Hexposer
+# Hexpose

-**Hexposer** is a command-line tool that generates a clean, vertical color palette image from a list of hexadecimal color codes.
+**Hexpose** is a command-line tool that generates a clean, vertical color palette image from a list of hexadecimal color codes.
 Each swatch is labeled with its corresponding hex code, rotated vertically for compact, stylish presentation.